-Home » Articles » Childcare options: Which one works best for you?
+Home » Articles » Parenting » Childcare options: Which one works best for you?

 Childcare options: Which one works best for you?

 Research tells us that when babies and children get what they need, it has a lasting effect on their future.
 This is one of the many reasons parents start to look at childcare for their children.
-However, it’s a bit like opening Pandora’s Box and it can easily leave a parent very anxious about making a decision on the right childcare options for their children.
+However, it’s a bit like opening Pandora’s Box, and it can easily leave a parent very anxious about deciding on the right childcare options for their children.

-You could say I’ve been there done that, however, what’s right for me, doesn’t mean it’s right for you.
-I have however been working in the industry for over 26 years.
-I’ve also raised two children, and my experience has crossed all options in childcare.
+You could say I’ve been there, done that; however, what’s right for me doesn’t mean it’s right for you.
+I have, however, been working in the industry for over 30 years.
+I’ve also raised two children, and my experience has covered all options in childcare.
 So here’s what I’ve learned.

 Preschool programs